 ACT Now will lead in providing professional development opportunities to full-time coordinators and additional staff in managing, coordinating, and delivering pipeline services.
-ACT Now has extensive experience in developing and facilitating trainings for professionals within the youth development field in content areas such as: designing programming, assessing needs, administrative practices, implementation of specific content areas, and quality programming, with a special focus on how these activities differ in rural areas.
+ACT Now has extensive experience in developing and facilitating trainings for professionals within the youth development field in content areas such as: designing programming, assessing needs, administrative practices, implementation of specific content areas, and quality programming.
 In preparation for implementation of this project, ACT Now will design an onboarding protocol to include training for supervisory practices, strategies for successful program implementation, and the community schools model.
-Additionally, full-time coordinators and program staff will have access to all training curricula available through the Mizzen by Mott app and ACT Now's Center for Afterschool Learning (ANCAL).
+Additionally, full-time coordinators and program staff will also have access to all training curricula available through the Mizzen by Mott app and ACT Now's Center for Afterschool Learning (ANCAL).
 Mizzen by Mott offers readymade curriculum options for program providers, as well as templates for providers to build out their own successful curriculum.
-ANCAL includes a national database of over 1,000 online training videos, which have all been thoroughly vetted and confirmed as high-quality learning opportunities.
-Trainings cover a wide scope of content areas, including logistics, program management, SE learning, foreign language learning, and first aid/CPR, and are available to providers as no cost.
+ANCAL includes a national database of over 1,000 online training videos which have all been thoroughly vetted and confirmed as high-quality learning opportunities.
+Trainings cover a wide scope of content areas, including logistics, program management, SEL learning, foreign language learning, and first aid/CPR, and are available to providers as no cost.

-ACT Now also has a large community schools network spanning across the state, including rural districts.
-Currently, ACT Now provides trainings to these providers on a quarterly basis, covering topics similar to those, above, with a closer community schools lens.
+ACT Now also has a large community schools network spanning across the state.
+Currently, ACT Now provides trainings to these providers on a quarterly basis, covering topics similar to those above with a closer community schools lens.
 These trainings can also be leveraged in offering professional development for project staff.
 Further, ACT Now can collaborate with the community schools network to develop content and resources critical to the success of the model.